Master of Music Therapy / MS in Counseling and Development

 Fall – March 15

 - Hold an earned bachelor’s degree.

 - Have a minimum 3.0 GPA for the last 60 semester credit hours of undergraduate study and a minimum of 3.0 GPA for all prior graduate work.

 - Apply for admission to the TWU Graduate School.

 - Participate in an interview day with program faculty.
 A role play group session and a writing sample are required on the interview day.

 Individuals applying for the school counseling "certification" only must have a Master’s degree, a Texas teaching certificate, and two years minimum of classroom teaching experience by the end of the program to be licensed by the state.

 - American Music Therapy Association (AMTA)

 - Certification Board for Music Therapists

 For our dual degree program, you must be admitted separately to each department.
 However, you may submit one application specifying your interest in the dual degree program.
-The TWU Family Sciences Department requires an in-person interview for admission to the counseling program.
+The TWU Department of Human Development, Family Studies, and Counseling requires an in-person interview for admission to the counseling program.